 Customize a Checkout’s appearance

 You can customize your buy button’s color, style, and hover state just like a regular form widget.
 It will automatically display “Pay X.XX.”
-While you can edit the “Pay” text, the price will always reflect information from Stripe, and can’t be edited manually from Leadpages.
+The “Pay” text cannot be edited manually from within Leadpages and the price will always reflect information from Stripe and therefore also cannot be edited.

 Frequently asked questions